-Over the next few days we are going to give new arrivals to the Xbox family a quick guide so that you can get the most out of your new console.
+Over the next few articles we are going to give new arrivals to the Xbox family a quick guide so that you can get the most out of your new console.
 Yesterday, we went over the basics of the console.
-We will be covering Xbox Live, must-have games for your blossoming collection, and more advanced features.
+We will be covering Xbox Live as well as must-have games for your blossoming collection.
 Today we’re going to take a look at the numerous peripherals and accessories that are available for Xbox One.

 There is a huge variety of controllers available on the market, however, the elite controller is a little different.
 It is the best controller around by quite a distance, however the premium quality of the controller comes at a premium price.
 Clocking in at $150, it costs the same as 2.5 standard controllers.
 Unlike Kinect though, I really can see the value in the Elite Controller.
 First of all, the controller really feels like a premium product.
 It is well built and seems to caress your hands as you hold it.
 The main benefit of the controller though is the incredible level of customisation.
 It comes with a range of thumbsticks and d-pads for you to find the best one for you.
 You can change the range on the triggers and there are paddles on the rear of the controller that you can program to different buttons.
 If you are highly competitive and serious about your gaming, this is definitely worth checking out.